fstecker/imapidle/README.md

 Note that it only supports TLS encrypted IMAP and plain password authentication.
 Also, it currently reads the password from the command line, which isn't a great thing to do.
 I might change that eventually.

-## Why? ##
+## Goals ##

-Rust might not be the canonical programming language to do something like this in.
-And also, this probably already exists somewhere in a more complete and polished form.
-So this might not useful for anyone else.
-But I had three goals in making this:
+I made this for the following reasons:

 1. I wanted my emails to arrive faster and without having to manually hit the refresh button.
-2. I wanted to find out how IMAP works and why it's often so slow (I'm still not sure about the latter).
+2. I wanted to find out how IMAP works and why it's often so slow (I'm still not really sure).
-3. I wanted to try using rust for something practical and see how well it works.
-The result is it worked, and I would do it again.
+3. I wanted to try using Rust for something practical and see how well it works.
+It worked pretty well.

+In terms of actual usability, this works fine for me, but I'm sure there are better alternatives out there.

 [Rust]: https://www.rust-lang.org/
 [IMAP]: https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol